 We want to give you time to make your choices.
-You have had an assembly giving you an overview of the Sixth Form and a presentation by students so you can hear their opinions.
-After Sixth Form Open Evening you will be encouraged to discuss your option choices with your subject teachers in more detail before you make your decision.
+You have had an assembly giving you an overview of the Sixth Form and we now encourage you to discuss your option choices with your subject teachers in more detail before you make your decision.
 In January, you will have Parents' Evening and the option to discuss your post-16 options with the Head of Sixth Form who will explain the way that you will be supported from the onset of your course and at key stages throughout KS5.
-If you have any queries, please contact Miss Lingwood or one of the Sixth Form team.
+If you have any queries, please see Miss Lingwood or one of the Sixth Form team.